MugenMicko/voron/V0/Rapid_Burner/README.md

 Zip-tie the wires at the back of the assembly.

-Plugin, test the fans and redo your X offset as it will have changed slightly.
+Plugin, test the fans and redo your X offset as it will have changed.

 ## v1 Changelog: